-- OSPE keeps engineers up to date on issues that matter to the profession through its Society Notes blog (blog.ospe.on.ca) and The Voice, its quarterly magazine. - OSPE writes reports to provide to government on issues like climate change, infrastructure, labour market, innovation and energy, and how they impact or involve engineering in Ontario. - OSPE meets with governments regularly to keep top of mind how the critical work and expertise of engineers is improving the quality of life of all citizens. - The media contact OSPE frequently to comment on engineering news and to speak to subject matter experts.
-OSPE and its members were featured in mainstream media stories 18 times in 2015, including the Globe and Mail, CBC Radio One, Global News, and the Toronto Star. - OSPE provides access to top engineering job openings for all experience levels through its Engineering Employment Events (E3s) and online job board. - OSPE offers a professional development program with seven learning streams that are specifically designed for and facilitated by engineers
+OSPE keeps engineers up to date on issues that matter to the profession through its Society Notes blog (blog.ospe.on.ca) and The Voice, its quarterly magazine.

+- OSPE writes reports to provide to government on issues like climate change, infrastructure, labour market, innovation and energy to ensure that policy decisions are made on sound engineering-based evidence, instead of political whim. - OSPE meets with governments regularly to keep the critical work and expertise of engineers top of mind, and how this work is improving the quality of life of all citizens. - The media contacts OSPE frequently to comment on engineering news and to speak to subject matter experts.
+OSPE and its members are regularly featured in mainstream media stories in the Globe and Mail, CBC Radio One, Global News, the National Post, and the Toronto Star, to name a few. - OSPE provides access to top engineering job openings for all experience levels through its Engineering Employment Events (E3s) and online job board. - OSPE offers a professional development program with seven learning streams that are specifically designed for and facilitated by engineers.